peng-lab/PyBaSiCCellprofilerPlugin/README.md

 # How to use the plugins:
 In addition to the standard modules, the Cellprofiler loads a set of plugins.
 The Cellprofiler recongnizes the plugins in a given folder and load them for the user.
-You can select the folder containing the plugins in <em>Preferences > Cellprofiler plugins directory</em>.
+You can select the folder containing the plugins in <em>Preferences > Cellprofiler plugins directory</em> like below figure and then click <em>save</em> botton.

 The below figures show examples of settings and outputs of the plugins in CellProfiler application.
 The input images are accessible at 'WSI_Brain_Uncorrected_tiles' folder in the repository.